inscopix/pyisx/docs/how-to/read-cellsets-num-cells.md

-# Read status of a cell in a CellSet
+# Read number of cells in a CellSet

 !!! note "Assumptions"
     This section assumes you: